Click to view all photos of the North Campus groundbreaking.

 First phase funding was made possible by a small, dedicated group of individuals and foundation friends who are passionately driven to educate more students as quickly as possible.
 Waiting another year to offer access to high-quality Christian education was unacceptable to these committed partners!
 Build-out of the full site plan, which envisions additional property acquisition and full furnishings is slated to continue as gifts and investments are secured.

 The North Campus is currently serving 200 three-year-olds to 3rd grade students.
-Two remaining floors will be finished and furnished throughout the remainder of the campaign as quickly as donor support provides.
-The remaining floors to be finished will include five additional classrooms and a lower level library/reading space, art/science room, and music/dance room which will be built out as funds are secured.
-This phasing approach will provide flexibility for growth planning.
-As the campus develops there is built-in flexibility to create a full elementary/middle school through 8th grade or to start a group of expansion classrooms, maintaining a robust early childhood/elementary school campus.
+Phase I of the expansion is nearly complete and the final two floors are scheduled to open in August, 2017.
+The remaining floors to be finished will include five additional classrooms and a lower level library/reading space, art/science room, and music/dance room.
+As the campus further develops there is built-in flexibility to create a full elementary/middle school through 8th grade or to start a group of expansion classrooms, maintaining a robust early childhood/elementary school campus.

 Up-to-date posts and progress can be found on our Facebook page.